ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 This requires providing evidence to the key protection properties of that key, referred to in this specificion as "key attributes", as well as to the operational state of the hardware platform, referred to as "platform attributes".
 This specification also provides a format for requesting that a cryptographic module produce a key attestation containing a specific set of attributes.
-See {{sec-info-model}} for the full information model.
+See {{sec-data-model}} for the full information model.

 As described below in {{sec-arch}} "Architecture and Conceptual Model", this specification uses a simplified of the Remote ATtestation procedureS (RATS) Architecture [!RFC9443] by assuming that the attesting environment and the target environment are the same envirnoment, and that this envilonment only produces self-attested evidence as this aligns with the target hardware platforms.
-As such, the attestation data format specified in {{sec-info-model}} only contains evidence (referred to in this document as "attributes") and does not provide for any form of endorsement except for endorsement of the device's attestationg signing key which is endorsed via an X.509 certificate chain rooted in a trust anchor belonging either to the device manufacturer or to the device operator, as described in {{sec-ak-chain}}.
+As such, the attestation data format specified in {{sec-data-model}} only contains evidence (referred to in this document as "attributes") and does not provide for any form of endorsement except for endorsement of the device's attestationg signing key which is endorsed via an X.509 certificate chain rooted in a trust anchor belonging either to the device manufacturer or to the device operator, as described in {{sec-ak-chain}}.